MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/consump-model.md

 * **A = users**

    This is the number of users whom the query will analyze.
+Also see [Usage calculation for different query types](#usage-calculation-for-different-query-types).

 * **B = metrics**